mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 - ``start(name)``: Starts a new thread named ``name``
 - ``wait(x)``: Sleep the current thread for x milliseconds
 - ``waitFor(name, suppressError?)``: wait for thread ``name`` to finish executing.
 If ``suppressError`` is true, ignore any errors coming from that thread, otherwise propagate the errors to the main thread.
-- ``returnTo = createPool(options)``: creates and returns a new Connection Pool with the specified options. ``enableConnectionMonitoring`` MUST be set to true, and any connection events MUST be captured
+- ``returnTo = createPool(options)``: creates and returns a new Connection Pool with the specified options.

+  - ``enableConnectionMonitoring`` MUST be set to true, and any connection events MUST be captured.
+  - The returned pool must have an ``id`` properly set as if created by a server.
+For each test, the pool ``id`` should start at 0, and monotonically increase.
+  - The returned pool must have an ``address`` set as a string value.

 - ``returnTo = object.acquire()``: call ``acquire`` on Pool ``object``, returning the acquired connection
 - ``object.release(connection, force?)``: call ``release`` on Pool ``object``, passing in connection and optional force flag
 - ``object.clear()``: call ``clear`` on Pool ``object``